Motor racing-Ferrari will support engine freeze, says team boss | Sports-Games

 Honda, which exclusively supplies Red Bull and sister team AlphaTauri, is set to bow out of Formula One at the end of the 2021 season leaving the two outfits looking for a new supply.
 Red Bull’s preferred option is to acquire the intellectual property of the Honda power unit and continue using it for its two teams.
 But they have said that would only be financially viable if expensive engine development was frozen.

 Ferrari had been against the move to freeze engines even as rivals Mercedes, who have won every championship since the current engine rules were introduced in 2014, have supported it.
-But after meetings in recent days with the sport's commercial rights holder and the governing FIA, Binotto said the Italian manufacturer had changed its mind provided the introduction of a new power unit, whose details are yet to be worked out, is brought forward a year from 2026 to 2025.
+But after meetings in recent days with the sport’s commercial rights holder and the governing FIA, Binotto said the Italian manufacturer had changed their mind provided the introduction of the next power unit, whose details are yet to be worked out, is brought forward a year from 2026 to 2025.

 “As Ferrari we understand the situation,” Binotto told reporters at the Bahrain Grand Prix in a video conference from Ferrari’s headquarters in Maranello.
 “We’re... supportive in trying to anticipate by one season, one year, the freezing of the engines.
 That will mean as well trying to anticipate to 2025 the new regulations for the power units.”